 As a registered patent attorney and litigator, Daniel Valenzuela delivers problem-solving skills, legal strategies, and zealous advocacy to meet clients’ objectives.
 He focuses on complex patent litigation across the country and post-grant proceedings before the United States Patent and Trademark Office.

-He represents clients who work with a wide range of technologies and in various fields, including location tracking systems, internet business methods, two-way radio communications over the internet, personalized marketing technology, navigation and mapping systems, gaming technology, optical switches, plant patents, solar-powered and color-changing lighting products, low profile LED light fixtures, aircraft maintenance systems, and telecommunications.
+Daniel represents clients who work with a wide range of technologies, primarily in the telecommunications, automotive, LED, railcar, and gaming industries.
+Specifically, he has worked with location tracking systems, “error-proof” fastening systems, remote checking technology, video conferencing over IP networks, angioplasty with shockwave technology, railcars, meltblown technology, power management software, Internet business methods, two-way radio communications over the Internet, personalized marketing technology, navigation and mapping systems, gaming technology, back lighting technology, optical switches, plant patents, solar-powered and color-changing lighting products, low profile LED light fixtures, and aircraft maintenance systems.

-Daniel has assisted clients with overcoming U.S. Patent and Trademark Office rejections and helping them obtain patents and trademarks.
-Specifically, he has handled patent prosecution issues for smart card technology involving biometric authentication and other security features to prevent identity theft.
-He also has analyzed multiple patents relating to computer software and hardware for licenses and provided strategic direction on the protection of intellectual property for soft-drink bottling technology.
+Further, Daniel has handled patent prosecution issues for smart card technology involving biometric authentication and other security features to prevent identity theft.
+He also has analyzed multiple patents relating to computer software and hardware for licenses and provided strategic direction on the protection of intellectual property for wireless communication systems and in-network security solutions.

-Further, Daniel served as the law clerk and staff attorney to Judge Mike Herrera of the 383rd District Court in El Paso County, Texas.
-He conducted extensive research and analysis, and provided recommendations on complex legal and procedural matters.
+Prior to private practice, he served as the law clerk and staff attorney to Judge Mike Herrera of the 383rd District Court in El Paso County, Texas.

 Professional and Community Involvement

 Member, Intellectual Property Section of the Dallas Bar Association

 Texas Super Lawyers, Rising Star, 2014, 2015, 2018, 2019

 Barnes & Thornburg Joseph A. Maley Pro Bono Award, 2020